Capitals continue resurgence, pull away from Kraken

+“We’re starting to see some good signs of the kind of hockey we want to play down the stretch here," Nick Jensen said.
+"One of the biggest is work ethic; I think that’s one thing that’s been really good. ...
+Not everything is perfect right now, but it’s going in the right direction.”

-It helped that captain Alex Ovechkin continued to chase history with a three-point night.
-He gave the Capitals a 4-2 cushion with a power-play goal early in the third period, his 34th of the season and 764th of his career.
+It helped that captain Alex Ovechkin continued to chase history with his three-point night.
+He gave the Capitals a 4-2 cushion with a power-play goal early in the third period, his 34th of the season and the 764th of his career.
 Ovechkin is three goals shy of passing Jaromir Jagr for third in NHL history.

+“It’s just nonstop,” Tom Wilson said of Ovechkin’s scoring prowess.
+“Every time he’s in a game, every time he’s on the ice, on the bench, if we don’t get a shift, he’s like, ‘Let’s go.’
+When we’re out there, he’s like, ‘Let’s go.’
+He wants to score again. ...
+He just has a drive that I’ve never seen before, and it shows in his game.”

 Conor Sheary scored twice Saturday, including the go-ahead goal on the power play with 8:12 left in the second period.
 The Capitals now have scored with the extra man at least once in 10 of the past 13 games.
 Sheary’s second was an empty-netter for the game’s final score.